SCAICT/SCAICT-uwu/README.md

 ## Acknowledgements

-SCAICT-uww is a project jointly developed and maintained by SCAICT and [contributors](https://github.com/SCAICT/SCAICT-uwu/graphs/contributors).
+SCAICT-uwu is a project jointly developed and maintained by SCAICT and [contributors](https://github.com/SCAICT/SCAICT-uwu/graphs/contributors).
 The character design was created by [毛哥 EM](https://elvismao.com/) and [瑞樹](https://www.facebook.com/ruishuowo), while some icons were sourced from [Freepik - Flaticon](https://www.flaticon.com/free-icons/slot-machine).